RitvikCS/homepage-helm/README.md

 ## Contributing

 Contributions are welcome!
-Please feel let me know if there are any changes that should be made.
+Please feel free and let me know if there are any changes that should be made.